alpha-wolf-jin/AAP-Scheduler-API/README.md

 The customer has a batch of VMs for patching.
 These VMs has different

-approved maintance windows.
+approved maintance windows for ptaching.
+And patch needs some pre & post works, LB,

+cluster, verification and so on, which are beyond the individule server patch task.

+It is orchestration work.
+This use case requests this orchestration work can be

+dynacmically scheduled to different time windows.

 The modules `win_scheduled_task` & `cron` have schedule function.

 They are suitable for individual host schedule, not for orchestration

 work schedule.
+And AAP is more for orchestration and configuration

+management, not desgined for schedule tools.

 Here we try to explore the `schedules` function in job

-temalate for such dynamic orchestrtion task scheduling.
+template for such dynamic orchestrtion task scheduling.